 - 1.1 The previous Growth Scrutiny Committee agreed to undertake a review of Business Centres and Industrial Units as part of its work programme for 2018/19 as this area supported the Council's Growth Agenda. - 1.2 The review aimed to:- - Review the current approach of the Council to the letting and management of business centres and Industrial units; - Consider how it was meeting the corporate aims of the Council; - Assess how the service is performing; - Consider whether it is meeting the needs of customers currently and whether it will be fit for purpose into the future; - Assess whether the Council is getting value for money from the service; - Identify any areas for improvement. - 1.3 The Review Panel met on five occasions and considered a variety of information to gain an understanding of the subject area.
 The Review Panel interviewed key officers at North East Derbyshire District Council and tenants from Coney Green Business Centre.
-Site visits were also made to a selection of Industrial Units and Coney Green Business Centre.

-1.4 The recommendations are:-
+Site visits were also made to a selection of Industrial Units and Coney Green Business Centre. - 1.4 The recommendations are:- - 1 The Council consider the introduction of a mission statement setting out a clear statement of the purpose for the service;

-- 1 The Council consider the introduction of a mission statement setting out a clear statement of the purpose for the service: - The Council considers undertaking a branding exercise to consider how it can effectively best market its business centres and industrial units; - The Council ensures that it has a rolling programme of maintenance that has a sufficient level of investment to keep its business premises fit for purpose; - 4 The Council review the provision of security at Council owned industrial sites; - The service introduce some meaningful performance indicators to monitor delivery of the service; - 6 A checklist for letting of premises be created; - 7 The Council ensures that any contractors or sub-contractors it uses are adhering to all the requirements set out in the relevant Councils policies; - Additional signage be provided at Coney Green Business Centre to improve car parking at busy periods; - 9 Consideration be given to the potential for the provision of container storage units for tenants at Coney Green Business Centre; - 10 Tenant Surveys be undertaken at Industrial Units. - 1.5 Review of previous review report by the Current Growth Scrutiny Committee
+- 2 The Council considers undertaking a branding exercise to consider how it can effectively best market its business centres and industrial units; - The Council ensures that it has a rolling programme of maintenance that has a sufficient level of investment to keep its business premises fit for purpose; - 4 The Council review the provision of security at Council owned industrial sites; - The service introduce some meaningful performance indicators to monitor delivery of the service; - 6 A checklist for letting of premises be created; - 7 The Council ensures that any contractors or sub-contractors it uses are adhering to all the requirements set out in the relevant Councils policies; - Additional signage be provided at Coney Green Business Centre to improve car parking at busy periods; - 9 Consideration be given to the potential for the provision of container storage units for tenants at Coney Green Business Centre; - 10 Tenant Surveys be undertaken at Industrial Units. - 1.5 Review of previous review report by the Current Growth Scrutiny Committee

-The Scrutiny Review was undertaken by the members of the previous Growth Scrutiny Committee.
-Therefore it was felt appropriate that before it was submitted to Cabinet for consideration the current Growth Scrutiny Committee should review the Scrutiny report.
+This Scrutiny Review was undertaken by the members of the previous Growth Scrutiny Committee during 2018/19.
+Therefore it was felt appropriate that before it was submitted to Cabinet for consideration the current Growth Scrutiny Committee should review the Scrutiny report and the work of the previous Committee.
 The members of the current Growth Scrutiny Committee considered both the Scrutiny report and a number of supporting pieces of evidence that had been gathered by the original review process.
-The current Growth Committee were happy to submit the Review report to Cabinet for consideration.
+In normal circumstances they may have undertaken further investigations but given the impacts of the Pandemic, the Committee felt it more appropriate for Cabinet to consider this report now, as it stands.